English Spoken Here

 Enhanced Language Training is a federally funded program providing Training to those who already have a CLB level of 7 and over.
 “If your basic English skills are good but not good enough to apply to a college course or a work placement then ELT will help you bridge the gap,” says Fayyaz Walana recruitment officer at Sheridan College’s Skills Training Centre.
 “When an internationally trained client, let’s say an accountant, approaches me for a job, but he does not have the required language skills, I will always direct him to the ELT program.
 He may be great with number crunching but without the basic language skills he will have a huge problem getting a job, so it is here that ELT will help,” adds Walana.

-Many provinces and municipalities have programs of their own like Toronto's Literacy and Basic Skills - a non-credit provincially funded program offered by the TCDSB which helps learners improve their reading, writing, computer and math skills.
-It is offered to Canadian citizens or landed immigrants over 19 years of age who have no post-secondary education, or whose skills are below Grade 9 level - and are looking to upgrade their education.
+Literacy and Basic Skills is a non-credit provincially funded program offered by the TCDSB which helps learners improve their reading, writing, computer and math skills.
+It is offered to Canadian citizens or landed immigrants over 19 years of age who have no post-secondary education, or did not finish high school and are looking to upgrade their education.
 LBS will enable them to complete their high school credits and move onto college or university.
 Clients must have a CLB of 5 and over to qualify for this program as they need that level of proficiency in speaking, listening, reading and writing in English.